 Name of the node about which \$GETSYI is to return information.
-The nodename argument is the 32-bit address (on VAX systems) or the 32- or 64-bit address (on Alpha and I64 systems) of a character string descriptor pointing to this name string.
+The nodename argument is the 32- or 64-bit address of a character string descriptor pointing to this name string.

 The node name string must contain from 1 to 15 characters and must correspond exactly to the node name; no trailing blanks or abbreviations are permitted.